Our UK Supply Chain

-The Company maintains and enforces a Human Rights policy which provides, among other things, that Air Products supports, encourages and values a diverse, multi-cultural workforce and is strictly opposed to the use of child labor or forced labor of any kind, including but not limited to slavery, indentured servitude, human trafficking and all other forms of forced labor.
-The Company’s Human Rights policy requires employees at all levels within the organization to abide by the policy.
+The Company is committed to maintaining and enforcing a Human Rights policy which provides, among other things, that Air Products supports, encourages and values a diverse, multi-cultural workforce and is strictly opposed to the use of child labour or forced labour of any kind, including but not limited to slavery, indentured servitude, human trafficking and all other forms of forced labour.
+The Company’s Human Rights policy requires employees at all levels within the organisation to abide by the policy.

 Air Products’ Corporate Audit department occasionally conducts audits and verifications of existing contractual agreements within the Supply Chain organization to ensure compliance with contractual terms, including but not limited to contractual terms relating to legal compliance.
 Air Products generally does not hire third parties to conduct audits or verifications for such purposes, although it reserves the right to do so in appropriate circumstances.
 Audits are generally conducted upon 30 days advance notice.

-Questions regarding Air Products’ commitment to eradicate slavery and human trafficking, both within its own organization as well as within the organizations with whom Air Products does business, may be addressed to Julie O'Brien, Sustainability Director.
+Questions regarding Air Products’ commitment to eradicate slavery and human trafficking, both within its own organization as well as within the organizations with whom Air Products does business, may be addressed to our Quality Central Support Team, IG Europe at QGRPGOE@airproducts.com or Julie O'Brien, Air Products' Sustainability Director.